peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `CBORType getType()`<br>
  Gets the general data type of this CBOR object.
 * `Collection<CBORObject> getValues()`<br>
- Gets a collection of the values of this CBOR object.
+ Gets a collection of the values of this CBOR object, if it's a map or an array.
 * `int hashCode()`<br>
  Calculates the hash code of this object.
 * `boolean HasTag​(int tagValue)`<br>